nojaf/presentations/fsharp-introduction/giraffe-exercise/README.md

 - Create a view for the `'/'` route as shown in `wwwroot/preview.html`
 - Use `Giraffe.XmlViewEngine`, [source](https://github.com/dustinmoris/Giraffe/blob/master/src/Giraffe/XmlViewEngine.fs)
-- Consider a strategy for recurring html element on each page to follow.
+- Consider a strategy for recurring html elements on each page to follow.

 ### 2 Create the form postback